tronglamitmo142/In-memory-key-value-store/README.md

 - We noticed that the application in running in several pods, so how to make sure data is saved in each pod is same (consistency).
 For example, we have a `{key1, value1}` is saved in pod 1.
 When request comming, Load Balancer will redirect the request to pod 2, which doesn't have `{key1, value1}` in in-memory store.
 It's not good idea in avaibility and consistency aspect.
 - Another problem is, because the pods is emphemeral objects (will be destroyed and recreated anytime), and when the pod is destroyed, every in-memory data is gone.
 => We need to implement the persistent database solution for helping both GET and SET operation.
 In this assignment, I used `dynamodb` as the persistent database.
+- The third issues is, when user update the new value for the existing key, how to make sure that the value of the key is updated in every pod.

+Eventually consisstency

+Update 25/04: I think the best answer must be using Pub-Sub model, But I relize this too late, so I will try to implement next day.
+For now, I implemented by using

 Implementation the API service with Python, Flask framework, DynamoDB as a Database.